poyichen/Patatap/README.md

-# This is the Patatap
-# Implemented by Paper.js & Howler.js
+## Implemented by Paper.js & Howler.js

-#You can type A - Z to create sounds
+* You can type A - Z to create sounds

-#Create your music style!!!
+* Create your music style!!!